 Keep life insurance coverage current

 Is your current coverage enough to meet your family’s needs in the event of your death?
 Generally, the more dependents you have, the more life insurance you need.
-On the other hand, if your children are grown, you may realize you no longer need to carry as much coverage.
+On the other hand, if your children are grown, you may no longer need to carry as much coverage.
 It’s best to review the policy whenever you have a life event to determine the need for updates.